Police Academy

 How to apply

 To apply for the Cadet Officer Program, contact Indiana University Police Department located on your campus or go to Jobs@IU.
 Applications are accepted October through February.
 Eligible applicants are interviewed during the spring semester and cadets are selected in April of each year.
-Those selected will attend cadet training in August, just prior to the start of the fall semester.
+Those selected will attend one week of orientation and training in July.

 Questions?
 Reach out to us.